-Compared to a duck egg, the quail’s egg looks like a little jelly bean, and if you have Button quail, they literally are the size of a jelly bean.
+Compared to a duck egg, the quail’s egg looks like a little jelly bean, and if you have Button quail, they are literally the size of a jelly bean.

-The quail egg is considered to be a pee-wee-sized egg and is shaped like a chicken egg—just smaller.
+The quail’s egg is considered a pee-wee-sized egg and is shaped like a chicken egg—just smaller.
 They are cream-colored with a variety of speckles and spots splashed over the shell.

 Since everything else about quail eggs is smaller than a chicken egg, you might think that there are also fewer of them.

 Compare that to the 24 weeks it takes for chickens and ducks, and you will quickly see how nice it is to have fresh eggs quickly.

 While it can seem impressive for a quail to outlay some chickens, it is worth noting that a quail’s life span is approximately 2 years compared to the lifespan of a chicken or duck at around 8 years.

-Additionally, as you will see, you need more quail eggs to make up for a single chicken egg, and even more for a duck egg.
+Additionally, as you will see, you need more quail eggs to make up for a single chicken egg and even more for a duck egg.